 So, there has been a trend toward central bank transparency internationally.
 What about here in the United States?
 I think we can all take pride in the fact that under Chairman Bernanke and his predecessor, Chairman Greenspan, the Fed has made enormous strides in transparency.
 It is easy to forget that, as recently as 1993, the FOMC would act and not tell anyone for 90 days!
 It was not until 2000 that the FOMC began issuing the statement that many of us now take for granted.
 And it was a decade ago that the roll call vote of FOMC members was added to the statement.
 Thus, there has been substantial progress in monetary policy transparency over the past 15 or so years.

 As of the beginning of 2011, the Committee had arrived at three main forms of communication.
 First, immediately after every meeting, the Committee issues a carefully worded, but brief, statement intended to describe the current state of the economy and the current stance of monetary policy.
-Second, three weeks after each meeting, the Committee issues a carefully worded set of minutes that provide a longer, but still relatively high-level, description of interactions within the meeting.
+Second, three weeks after each meeting, the Committee issues a carefully worded set of minutes that provides a longer, but still relatively high-level, description of interactions within the meeting.
 Third, after the January, April, June, and October/November meetings, the FOMC releases a summary of economic projections.
 Among other things, these quarterly releases contain information about FOMC meeting participants’ goals for medium-run inflation and unemployment (roughly, over the next five to six years).

 The framework statement